 There are limits to how many properties you can buy or sell in a given Campaign Round.
-Unless you are selling to other PCs there aren't that many potential customers - so once you have sold one business, there are fewer potential buyers for the second (and subsequent) property, and you will get less for it.
+Unless you are selling to other PCs there aren't that many potential customers - so once you have sold one business, there are fewer potential buyers for the second (and subsequent) property, and you may get less for it.

 Advertising for settlers has been taken care of for you by Henry and the Lords of Brevoy - it means that you will each get 2 bp to start your own Stronghold/Business/Organisation, so long as you join the Midmarch Chapter of the Brevic Order and go adventuring.
 After that you will have to use the BP your business generates.
 Or find some other way borrow or earn BP

 The thoughts below are just in case I (or a different DM) use these rules in a different setting.

 Every kingdom or business needs to get a start somewhere and that means getting your first BPs from somewhere.
 There are a number of different ways to do this, most involve spending money – how much money you need to spend depends on the location of your development.
 See this table

 Whatever you decide to do, talk to your DM about it first and let them build it into the campaign.